1974 Iowa State Cyclones football team

 The 1974 Iowa State Cyclones football team represented Iowa State University in the Big Eight Conference during the 1974 NCAA Division I football season.
 In their second year under head coach Earle Bruce, the Cyclones compiled a 4–7 record (2–5 against conference opponents), finished in sixth place in the conference, and were outscored by opponents by a combined total of 198 to 186.

-They played their home games at Clyde Williams Field in Ames, Iowa.
+This was the Cyclones' final season playing their home games at Clyde Williams Field before moving into the modern Jack Trice Stadium, where Iowa State has played ever since.

 Phil Danowsky, Rick Howe, and Mike Strachan were the team captains.